bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 ----

->  I am a creative minded individual with 20 years of experience in information technology.
+>  I am a creative minded individual with 20+ years of experience in information technology.
 >  I'm accomplished in infrastructure, research, and security.
 I am passionate about cloud
->  technologies and automation.
+>  technologies automation, and decentralized applications.
 I'm extremely experienced in solutions engineering and
 >  troubleshooting.
 I'm confident in my ability to lead and communicate with others.
 I have an
 >  exceptional understanding how technologies relate to one another and enjoy solving
 >  complex technical problems.